akgnah/fanfou-py/README.rst

    >>> resp = client.users.show()
    >>> print(resp.json())

-In this update, you can get a json directly by using resp.json().
+In this update, you can get a Python object directly by using resp.json().
 Note that resp.json() is only available in style 2.

 More details